MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-whatsapp-acs.md

 ## Fetch Azure Communication Services details

 Copy the following information from the [Azure portal](https://ms.portal.azure.com/).
-You will need these details to configure the WhatsApp channel through Contact Center admin center or Customer Service admin center.
+You need these details to configure the WhatsApp channel through Contact Center admin center or Customer Service admin center.

    1. Go to **Resource groups** and select the required resource group.
    1. Select the required **Resource** from the resource group.
    1. Select **Properties** in **Settings**.
    1. On the **Properties** page, copy the **Name**.
    1. Select **Keys** in **Settings**.
 On the **Keys** page, copy **Connection string** in **Primary key**.
    1. Select **Events**.
-Select the event subscription you've created as a part of setting up advanced messaging for WhatsApp in [Prerequisities](#prerequisites).
+Select the event subscription you created as a part of setting up advanced messaging for WhatsApp in [Prerequisities](#prerequisites).
    1. Select **Additional features** in the **Event Subscription** page.
    1. In **MICROSOFT ENTRA AUTHENTICATION**, copy the **Microsoft Entra Tenant ID** and **Microsoft Entra Application ID or URI** values.
    1. Select **Channels** in **Advanced Messaging**.
-Copy the **Channel ID** corresponding to the channel you've created as a part of setting up advanced messaging for WhatsApp in [Prerequisities](#prerequisites).
+Copy the **Channel ID** corresponding to the channel you created as a part of setting up advanced messaging for WhatsApp in [Prerequisites](#prerequisites).

 ## Create a WhatsApp channel